yujunz/gitlab.com-runbooks/howto/manage-production-incidents.md

   * Review the Google Doc to provide proper context when needed.
   * Include a note about how is this outage impacting customers in the document.
   * Decide how to handle further communications when the outage is already handled.

-## Blameless Post Mortems

-Refer to the [infrastructure section](https://about.gitlab.com/handbook/infrastructure/) in the handbook for a description on how to write a good post mortem.